-Whilst this book has been around for a long time, I have enjoyed reading it many times.
-Sometimes we all need to slow down for a moment and remember our values and to put them into practice.
+While this book has been around for a long time, I have enjoyed reading it many times.
+Sometimes we all need to slow down for a moment and remember our values before putting them into practice.

 This book offers wisdom on many levels.
 While mainly read to gain inspiration for my own business, it has helped me personally, too.
 Covey’s views are empowering and foster the belief that dreams are attainable with the willingness to grow and change and to see things from a different angle.

 4. The Power of your Subconscious Mind – by Dr Joseph Murphy

 This book combines wisdom and scientific research to explain the influence your subconscious mind has over everything you do.
 Dr Murphy explains simple and practical ways that you can turn your mind into a powerful tool.

 This book helped give me the confidence to not only improve my everyday living standard, but to build the confidence to believe that I could take my business to a higher level.

 Every now and then I reread this book and feel energised and able to refocus clearly.
 I feel that it feeds the soul and gives me the strength, knowledge and assurance to enhance not only work relationships, but friendships and close relationships within my family.

 I highly recommend this book to business owners who perhaps feel they are in a slump, and business owners who feel they are ready to take the next step in growing their company.

 This book is a guide to making the most out of life as an entrepreneur.
 It is based on the foundation of fast growth and explains it in three easy-to-understand steps: planning for fast growth, building a company for fast growth and leading for fast growth.